jleath/Gitlet/proj1/spec/proj1.md

 **While reading this spec, don't start coding until we tell you to.
 If you jump in early, you're likely to go down the wrong path.
 The spec and supporting files should be your first source of information and you should consult this document before seeking outside help.**

+3/5/2015: The only restriction on the libraries you use is that it runs on the autograder.
+You should not assume that we have Guava or Apache Commons or similar installed.
+It is OK to include .java files from these libraries, provided that you cite your sources.

 1: The WordNet Class
 =====